OpenSourceEconomics/ose-scientific-computing-course-wirecard/README.md

 [![Continuous Integration](https://github.com/OpenSourceEconomics/ose-scientific-computing-course-wirecard/actions/workflows/ci.yml/badge.svg)](https://github.com/OpenSourceEconomics/ose-scientific-computing-course-wirecard/actions/workflows/ci.yml)

-## Structure of notebook
+## Structure of the notebook

-Section two of our project notebook begins with an introduction to the topic of global optimization.
-In this section the general optimization problem is formulated that we face for the benchmarking experiment.
-Section three explains the difference between derivative free algorithms an gradient based algorithms.
-This section also explains in detail which algorithms were included in our benchmarking experiment and how these algorithms were configurated.
-In section four a detailed overview is given about the test problems considered in Guvenen et al. (2019).
-This section is followed by a detailed explanation of our benchmarking approach (section 5).
-Our results are presented in section 6.
-Here we report **data-profiles and deviation profiles** and in subsection 6.5 we report **performance profiles** which are based on the four test problems considered in Guvenen et al. (2019).
-Section seven is an extension, in which we extend the collection of test problems considered.
-We include the Ackley function, Zakharov function and Easom function.
-The quality of the study conducted by Guvenen et al. (2019) is discussed in section eight.
-In section nine we provide an economic application.
-We employ two algorithms of the NLOPT library in order to minimize the volatility of a three asset portfolio.
-Section ten concludes.
+In the introduction we explain the goal of our project.
+In the first chapter we explain some key concepts to the reader to be able to follow.
+Afterwards we talk about reproducability and in chapter 3 we present a selection of the optimization algorithms we implemented and benchmarked.
+In chapter 4 we present the test-functions we used to benchmark and elaborate why we chose them.
+In the following two chapters we first describe the benchmark routine we designed for the nelder-mead-method and afterwards we run the benchmark and discuss the results.
+In the last chapter we reflect on our work and discuss what the next steps could be to improve the optimization-algorithms we implemented.

 ## Repository

 This project is created using a python environment.
-The results are represented in the notebook [student_project.ipynb](https://github.com/OpenSourceEconomics/ose-scientific-computing-course-wirecard/blob/master/student_project.ipynb) which is in the main branch of this repository.
+As explained above the results are represented in the notebooks[student_project.ipynb](https://github.com/OpenSourceEconomics/ose-scientific-computing-course-wirecard/blob/master/student_project.ipynb) and [eppe_abgabe.ipynb](https://github.com/OpenSourceEconomics/ose-scientific-computing-course-wirecard/blob/master/eppe_abgabe.ipynb) which are in the main branch of this repository.
 The best way to view all contents of this study, is to download the whole Github repository [ose-scientific-computing-wirecard](https://github.com/OpenSourceEconomics/ose-scientific-computing-course-wirecard).
 NBviewer and other viewing options like my-Binder **may not display all illustrations fully as in a local jupyter-notebook environment**.
 But the best way to view this project online should be via my-Binder.

-The results generated by our analysis can be found in the folder [data/Results](https://github.com/OpenSourceEconomics/ose-scientific-computing-course-wirecard/tree/master/data/Results).
+The results generated by our analysis for the OSE course can be found in the folder [data/Results](https://github.com/OpenSourceEconomics/ose-scientific-computing-course-wirecard/tree/master/data/Results).
 The notebooks (and seeeds) which were used in order to generate the results can be found in the folder [data/dat_generation_files](https://github.com/OpenSourceEconomics/ose-scientific-computing-course-wirecard/tree/master/data/dat_generation_files).
 The auxiliary files necessary for the project notebook and for the result generation can be found in the folder [auxiliary/aux_m](https://github.com/OpenSourceEconomics/ose-scientific-computing-course-wirecard/tree/master/auxiliary/aux_m).

-All other files in the auxiliary file are files for the algorithms we implemented by ourselves.
-The results for the economic application can be found in the folder [data/application_result](https://github.com/OpenSourceEconomics/ose-scientific-computing-course-wirecard/tree/master/data/application_result).
-In these result folders we do not only provide the results, we also provide the starting points which were used.
+All scripts relevant for the file [eppe_abgabe.ipynb] can be found in the foulder [auxiliary]((https://github.com/OpenSourceEconomics/ose-scientific-computing-course-wirecard/tree/master/auxiliary)

 ## Main References